 “Charm is a glow within a woman that casts a most becoming light on others.” —John Mason Brown

-Sexual afterglow is the good feeling that lingers after pleasurable sexual experiences — a kind of intense shining that is both attractive and infectious.
+Sexual afterglow is the good feeling that lingers after pleasurable sexual experiences—a kind of intense shining that is both attractive and infectious.

-Research suggests that it is sexual afterglow more than orgasm that determines how people feel about their sexual partner.
-Although sexual afterglow is less intense than orgasm, it plays a greater role in enduring romantic satisfaction.
+Research suggests that it is this sexual afterglow more than the orgasm that determines how people feel about their sexual partner.
+Although sexual afterglow is less intense than an orgasm, it plays a greater role in enduring romantic satisfaction.
 Spouses who have experienced stronger afterglow report higher levels of marital satisfaction, both at baseline and over time, compared to spouses who have not.
 It appears, then, that sexual afterglow is a mechanism through which sex promotes pair bonding (Meltzer et al., 2017).

 After-Sex Affectionate Activities

 “My married lover was cut off emotionally the moment he ejaculated.
 The speed by which he left me emotionally and physically was incredible.
 He actually left the bed to drink something and did not return to the bed.” —A divorcee

 Studies indicate that romantic partners view the time after intercourse as important for bonding and intimacy.
 Indeed, frequent physical affection, such as kissing, cuddling, and hugging, has been found to increase the duration and the quality of the relationship.
 The value of these behaviors is particularly high after sex, since they confirm that the relationship bond is deeper than a brief, superficial physical act.
 After-sex affectionate activities prolong the duration of sexuality, thereby enabling it to have a greater impact on the relationship.
 It seems that after-sex affectionate activities are crucial to sexual afterglow, and they play a more important role in sexual and relationship satisfaction than foreplay or the duration of intercourse (Muise, et al., 2014).